 Mª Auxiliadora Gálvez (Córdoba, Spain.
 1973) is architect by E.T.S.A.M (1998) and PhD in Architecture since 2012.
 She is Landscaper recognized by AEP (Asociación Española de Paisajistas) and IFLA (International Federation of Landscape Architects).
 She is also Teacher of the Feldenkrais Method of somatic education by the Feldenkrais Institute (2018).

-Since 1997 teaches at the E.P.S San Pablo C.E.U University, mainly in design Projects and coordinating the Diploma Thesis Workshop.
-She is accredited as Associate Professor by ANECA and has gained recognition for three six-year periods of research.
-In between 2008 and 2013 she teaches also at the Master of Collective Housing in Madrid (E.T.S.A.M) and has been invited to develop diverse workshops, lectures or postgraduate programs in TU Graz, Panama University, Ljubljana Architecture School, Politecnico di Milano, Greenwich University, Harvard University or FADU Buenos Aires, Columbia GSAPP or EPFL in Switzerland.
+Since 1997 teaches at the E.P.S San Pablo C.E.U University (Faculty of Architecture), mainly in Architecture Design Studios and coordinating the Diploma Thesis Workshop.
+She is accredited as Professor by ANECA and has gained recognition for four six-year periods of research.
+In between 2008 and 2013 she teaches also at the Master of Collective Housing in Madrid (E.T.S.A.M) and has been invited to develop diverse workshops, lectures or postgraduate programs in TU Graz, Panama University, Ljubljana Architecture School, Politecnico di Milano, Greenwich University, Harvard University, HafenCity Universität, Cyprus University, FADU Buenos Aires, Columbia GSAPP or EPFL in Switzerland.

-She has developed her PhD research at E.T.S.A.M about choreography as an experimental laboratory for Architecture in terms of space, atmosphere and creative tools; for this research she wins in 2010 a grant from E.P.S C.E.U and the Santander Bank, to stay for six months at the Academy of Fine Arts in Vienna.
+She has developed her PhD research at E.T.S.A.M about choreography and dance as experimental laboratories for Architecture in terms of space and environment, atmosphere, political aspects and creative tools; for this research she wins in 2010 a grant from E.P.S C.E.U and the Santander Bank, to stay for six months at the Academy of Fine Arts in Vienna.
 The PhD work has been awarded with a Mention in the National Competition of ARQUIA TESIS 2013.

 Since 1998 till 2000, she collaborates in Abalos & Herreros Office of Architecture.

-Since 2000 she develops projects in an autonomous way and in 2003 founds- together with Izabela Wieczorek- “Gálvez+Wieczorek Architecture” in Madrid, office active till 2016, when she founds the “Platform of Somatic for Architecture and Landscape”.
+Since 2000 she develops projects in an autonomous way and in 2003 founds- together with Izabela Wieczorek- “Gálvez+Wieczorek Architecture” (G+W) in Madrid, office active till 2016, when she founds the “Platform of Somatic for Architecture and Landscape” (PSAAP).

-She has been distinguished in national and international contests, highlighting the 1º Prize received at Europan VI in Córdoba; Landscape Award in “Ciudad Levante” International Competition; 1º Prize at Europan VII in Murcia; 1º Prize at Celebration of cities (UIA) in the local and national stages; Distinction at “Lausanne Jardins 2009” (as G+W the last three), Runner Up at Europan IX in Delemont, Switzerland; and Finalist at “The Next Helsinki”, at the “Laguna Art Prize” (Venecia) or at Piazza Castello International Competition in Milan between others.
+She has been distinguished in national and international contests, highlighting the 1º Prize received at Europan VI in Córdoba; Landscape Award in “Ciudad Levante” International Competition; 1º Prize at Europan VII in Murcia; 1º Prizes at Celebration of cities (UIA) in the local and national stages; Distinction at “Lausanne Jardins 2009” (as G+W the last four), Runner Up at Europan IX in Delemont, Switzerland; and Finalist at “The Next Helsinki”, at the “Laguna Art Prize” (Venecia) or at Piazza Castello International Competition in Milan between others.
 Recently PSAAP has obtained highlighted positions in international contests like the one about the Metropolitan Forest in Madrid (second position) or the one about a therapeutic natural area for the PCCB in Barcelona (3º Prize).

 In 2001 she obtained a grant at the Casa de Velázquez and in 2012 an EEA Grant of the Norwegian Embassy in Madrid.

 Her work has been published, among others, in “Natural Artificial” by EXIT.LMI, in the journals UHF, BAUWELT, Summa+, 2G, Deutsche Bauzeitung, Arquitectura Viva, Arquine, Zarch, Journal of Somaesthetics or in the monography “Excepto 21.
 Gálvez+Wieczorek”.
 Her architecture has been exhibited several times, highlighting “Freshmadrid”, “Génération Europan” and “Gran Vía Laboratory” promoted by the C.O.A.M, The French Institute of Architecture (Paris) and Telefónica Foundation respectively.
 She has also implemented art installations and performances at the Reina Sofía Museum in Madrid, at Dancehouse Lefkosia (Nicosia), at the art gallery Galería Nieves Fernández (Madrid) or at the Zentrum Fokus Forschung of Die Angewandte in Vienna.